 - Rai in Jyu-Oh-Sei, with his twin brother Thor upright next to him, in almost perfect symmetry.

-- A black body can be seen, reflected upside-down in water, spinning against the dark blue background of the Closing Credits of Neon Genesis Evangelion.
+- Rei's naked silhouette can be seen, reflected upside-down in water, spinning against the dark blue background of the Closing Credits.

 - The OP too: at an early point, Asuka and Rei's naked silhouettes pan over the screen in the background.
 Asuka is upside-down while Rei is upright.

 - The Mind Screw portion of Episode 12 also features this, during the "I am I" stanza of Rei's poem, using an upside-down version of Rei's silhouette from the opening sequence.

 - Rosario + Vampire: Near the end of the season 1 opening, the "camera" pans over Moka floating upside down naked underwater and surrounded by fruit, her rosary glowing.

 - Arcueid in the OP of Shingetsutan Tsukihime, for quite a while even.